Thomas-DL/Thomas-DL/README.md

 - 👋 Hi, I’m @Thomas-DL
-- 👀 I’m interested in Laravel & Vue.js
+- 👀 I’m interested in TALL stack
-- 🌱 I’m currently learning TDD with Pest
 - 💞️ I’m looking to collaborate on freelance missions

 <!---